UKHSA-Internal/data-dashboard-frontend/docs/auth/cognito-session-persistence-issue.md

 Our current sign out flow:

-1. Revokes the refresh token with Cognito
+1. Revokes the access token and refresh token with Cognito
 2. Clears NextAuth.js session and cookies
 3. Redirects to the start page